-* PM says no need to cut further, must stop scaring people with savings
+* PM says no need to cut further, must stop scaring people

 * Change comes after battle for tax hikes

 * Economists welcome change, Czechs have room to ease

 PRAGUE, Nov 12 Czech Prime Minister Petr Necas